 No discussion about ride-on car safety is complete without taking the brakes into account.

 After all, the brakes are responsible for stopping the car.
 Power lock brakes have a patented braking system.
 These can allow your kids to stop the car in no time.

-These are the safety tips that you should add to while buying a ride on kid’s cars.
+These are the safety tips that you should add to while buying a ride-on kid’s car.

-Ride on cars can go fast if you get them for older children commonly the 24V, 36V, and 48V battery.
+Ride-on cars can go fast if you get them for older children commonly the 24V, 36V, and 48V batteries.
 When you invest in these types of vehicles for ages 8 and up you should get safety gear for your children.

 Where you drive the Power Wheels is very important for safety.
 Try to avoid areas with pools, sharp hills/cliffs, and any obstructions that the child can run into especially at eye level.

 Keep in mind Power Wheels are not allowed on highways and most public roads so it’s best to use them on private property, backyards, parks, and even inside if you have enough room.